tonyno/wordle/README.md

 _To Run Locally:_
 Clone the repository and perform the following command line actions:

 ```bash
 $ cd wordle
 $ npm install
 $ npm run start
 ```

-### I'm looking for a junior developer role
-Please feel free to contact me on [linkedin](https://www.linkedin.com/in/hannahpark1000/) and learn more about me [here](https://www.hannahmariepark.com/)